Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 movement leftwards happens on number 4.
 In other words, rather than stepping into the slot on step 4, you are stepping past the slot.
 The anchor step can be a cross or a hook.

+#### Right-side inside pass turn with raised arm into handshake position

+Starting in an [open] position, step 1 is back, step 2 is band and to the left to face 3 o'clock.
+Do 3& in place and on 4 step into slot with your left foot pointing at 12 o'clock.
+On 5&6 do 1.25 a counter-clockwise pivot turn.
+Handwork 1 is straight back, 2 is looking at the watch.
+Handwork 3&4 is going over the follower's head with the left hand, as if drawing an upside-down U over the follower.
+The left-hand should finish at the follower right-shoulder level.
+On 4 open your left hand to release the follower's hand and raise your right arm straight up as you walk into the slot.
+The follower's arm should be pressed against your right rib by 5, right under the lifted right arm.
+On 5&6 lower your right arm smoothly as if surfing on a wave so you will end in a [handshake] position.

+#### Right-side inside pass turn going under arm into open position

+This is a variation of the [right-side inside pass turn with raised arm into handshake position].
+The only difference is the handwork on the 4, 5&6.
+Do not raise your right arm on 4 5&6.
+Keep it at waist level.
+Instead, raise your left hand while holding the follower's right arm so you can perform the 1.25 counter-clockwise under the follower's arm.
+You will end up in [open] position because you never leg go of the follower's right arm.

 ### Left-side passes